-- Bucket seats or seats from unrelated cars with or without headrests that jar with the period in question. - Holes cut in the dashboard for switches and instruments. - Large prominent out-of-period holes for speakers in doors or rear parcel-shelf. - Dark-tinted windows. - Non-period Stickers, labels, stripes, adverts, etc.
+- Bucket seats or seats from unrelated cars with or without headrests that jar with the period in question. - Holes cut in the dashboard for switches and instruments. - Large prominent out-of-period holes for speakers in doors or rear parcel-shelf. - Dark-tinted windows. - Non-period stickers, labels, stripes, adverts, etc.

-Interiors must be clean & tidy and as close to original as possible.
-Out-of-period instruments, speakers, switches, stickers, etc. are not acceptable.
+Interiors must be clean and tidy and as close to original as possible.
+Out of period instruments, speakers, switches, stickers, etc. are not acceptable.

-3.4 Engine
+3.4.
+Engine

-The engine has to be the same series as that fitted by the manufacturer.
-If the engine fitted to the applicant vehicle was never fitted by the factory or factory approved third party, this is an automatic failing point.
+The engine has to be original type or the same series as that fitted by the manufacturer.
+However, modifications and upgrades of the original engine are acceptable as long as they reflect the period.
 The overall look and feel of the period in question must be respected.
-Upgrades and engine modifications are accepted as long as they reflect the period.